£6.40 – £12.00

 It is also useful to have something to decant your strained mixture into.
 Glass or plastic measuring jugs are perfect.

-You only need 3 ingredients to make Ginger Water, Ginger, water and sugar.
-We prefer to use dried powdered ginger, as fresh ginger carries a risk of mould contamination.
-The water used must not be chlorinated.
-This is very important as chlorine will damage and possibly kill your Ginger Water Crystals culture.
+You only need 3 ingredients to make ginger water, Ginger, water, and sugar.
+We prefer to use dried powdered ginger, as fresh ginger carries a risk of mold contamination.

 It is best to use cane sugar.
-Cane sugar is broken down easily by the culture.
-We only use organic cane sugar (organic golden granulated) with our Ginger Water Crystals.
+Cane sugar is easily broken down by the culture.
+We only use organic golden granulated cane sugar with our ginger water crystals.
 However, you do not have to use organic sugar if you do not want too, as refined white sugar also works well.
 You can also use beet sugar.

-Using dark unrefined brown sugar can over mineralise your crystals over time.
-When this happens, the grains will start to swell and then break apart forming a mush like layer.
+Unrefined brown sugar can over mineralise your grains over time.
+When this happens, grains will start to swell and then break apart forming a mush like layer.
 This is unhealthy for your grains.
-We recommend only using organic golden granulated or refined white sugar.
+We recommend not feeding ginger water crystals on dark refined sugars.

-You need to activate your Ginger Water Crystals; this is to revive them from the shipping process.
-Add 250ml of non-chlorinated water per 20g of Ginger Water Crystals to your jar.
-Add one tablespoon of sugar (15g) per 20g of Ginger Water Crystals and stir, so the sugar begins to dissolve.
-Place your Ginger Water Crystals into the jar with and cover it.
+You need to activate your ginger water crystals; this is to revive them from the shipping process.
+Add 250ml of non-chlorinated water to your jar per 20g of ginger water crystals.
+Add one tablespoon of sugar (15g) per 20g of ginger water crystals and stir, so the sugar begins to dissolve.
+Place your grains in a jar with and cover it.
 Leave them for 48 hours at room temperature (ideally around 20c).
-Strain out the Ginger Water Crystals and discard the sugar water.
-Your Ginger Water Crystals are now activated and ready for your first brew.
+Strain out the ginger water crystals and discard the sugar water.
+It is likely little fermentation has taken place during this stage.
+So although it might seem wasteful to discard it, you would most likely just be drinking some very sweet sugar water.
+Your grains are now activated and ready to brew your first batch of ginger water.

-Pour 500ml of non-chlorinated water per 20g Ginger Water Crystals into your jar.
-Add one tablespoon of sugar (15g) per 20g of Ginger Water Crystals and stir, so the sugar begins to dissolve. .
+Pour 500ml of non-chlorinated water per 20g of ginger water crystals into your jar.
+Add one tablespoon of sugar (15g) per 20g of ginger water crystals and stir, so the sugar begins to dissolve.
 You can use warm water if you wish, however, we have never found any real need for this.
 Never use boiling/hot water.
-This will harm the Ginger Water Crystals culture.
-Always allow any water to cool back down to room temperature (21 Celsius) if needed before continuing.
+This will harm the ginger water crystals.
+Always allow any water to cool back down to room temperature (20c) if needed before continuing.

-Now add one tablespoon of dried ginger (15g) per 500ml of water to the sugar/water mixture.
-Cover the jar and leave it at room temperature (21 Celsius) out of direct sunlight for 48 hours.
+Now add one tablespoon of dried ginger (15g) per 500ml of the sugar/water mixture.

 Never leave any fermenting product in direct sunlight.
 This can lead to unwanted bacteria and pathogens forming.

-The Ginger Water is now ready to drink.
+The ginger water is now ready to drink.
 Place your bottles in the fridge to cool.
 Be very careful when opening the bottles.
-Ginger Water Crystals produce an extremely fizzy beverage that is prone to exploding out the bottle.
-Strain out any pieces of ginger if needed, and you can now enjoy your Ginger Water.
+Ginger water crystals produce a very fizzy beverage.

 Ginger Water Crystals are very hardy.
 It’s unlikely they would have died during the shipping process.
 If you are experiencing problems, please do get in touch with us.
 Don’t worry, were always more than happy to resend more Ginger Water Crystals if required.